qw893821/TheMaze/README.md

 > Use cursor to choose your action type(Hack, attack, Mining, Healing).<br>

 ## Demo
-Firefox are preferred to player this demo.
+Firefox are preferred to player this demo.<br>
 [Demo](./Assets/builds/webBuild/index.html)

 ## Download